Nuisance dogs![empty state](/dxp/StaticAssets/EmptyStates/emptystate-success-tick-small.svg)

 Complaints process

-- A dog is considered a nuisance by law when it persistently barks to such a degree or extent that it unreasonably interferes with the peace, comfort or convenience of any person.
+- By law, a dog is considered a nuisance when it barks so much that it unreasonably disrupts someone's peace, comfort, or convenience.

-- As part of a formal complaint investigation, you will be required to complete a Nuisance Dog Evidence Diary.
+- As part of a formal complaint investigation, customers need to complete a Nuisance Dog Evidence Diary.

 Anonymous requests

-- Due to the legal requirement to complete a Nuisance Dog Evidence Diary, the City is unable to investigate a nuisance dog complaint if you choose to remain anonymous.
+- Because customers need to complete a Nuisance Dog Evidence Diary, the City can't investigate a nuisance dog complaint if they want to be anonymous

-- Wherever possible, the City will endeavour to protect the complainant's identity.
+- The City will do its best to protect the customer's identity.

 Thank you for providing feedback.